 In Canada, the organizations and people that affect the most the moves of the USD/CAD pair are:

-- Bank of Canada (BoC, Canada’s Central bank) that issues statements and decides on the interest rates of the country.
-Its president is Stephen Poloz.
+Bank of Canada (BoC, Canada’s Central bank) that promotes a safe and sound financial system within tyhe country, issuing statements and deciding on the interest rates of the country.
+Its president is Tiff Macklem.

-- Canadian Government (headed by Justin Trudeau) and its Department of Finance (whose minister is Bill Morneau) that implement policies that affect the economy of the country.
+Canadian Government (headed by Justin Trudeau) and its Department of Finance that implement policies that affect the economy of the country.

 In the USA, we have:

-- The US Government (and its President Donald Trump): events as administration statements, new laws and regulations or fiscal policy can increase or decrease the value of the US Dollar and the currencies traded against it, in this case the Canadian Dollar.
+The US Government (and its President Joe Biden): events as administration statements, new laws and regulations or fiscal policy can increase or decrease the value of the US Dollar and the currencies traded against it, in this case the Canadian Dollar.

 In terms of economic data, we should highlight the Trade Account Balance, a balance between exports and imports of total goods and services.
 A positive value shows trade surplus, while a negative value shows trade deficit.
 It is an event that generates some volatility for the USD/CAD.
 If a steady demand in exchange for CAD exports is seen, that would turn into a positive growth in the trade balance, and that should be positive for the CAD.